malrepos/solidity_bootcamp/Section5/notes.md

 - a struct is a logical grouping of variables
 - they allow us to group data together

+#### DIA Pattern

+1. Define the struct
+2. Initialize the struct
+3. assign values to the struct instance

 ```
 struct Car{
     string model;